 The term “hacker” was initially used to refer to a skilled programmer familiar with computer operating systems and machine-level language code.
-A person is now referred to as a “hacker” if they regularly engage in hacking activities and have made it their philosophy and way of life.
+A person is now referred to as a “hacker” if they regularly engage in ethical hacking in 2023 activities and have made it their philosophy and way of life.
 By altering a system’s functionality, one can use it for purposes other than those for which it was originally intended.

 Hacking techniques are applied to benefit others and achieve a bigger positive cause.
 Pursuing the best hacking course is necessary to become skilful in ethical hacking.
 This tutorial is for you to study ethical hacking if you’re a beginner looking to pursue a career in ethical hacking.